Mohit-Finance/Virtual-Trading/README.md

 ## ⏱ Simulated Market Latency

-To make the experience more realistic, all trades execute **2 seconds after you give the command**.
+To make the experience more realistic, all trades (Entry & Exit) execute **2 seconds after you give the command**.
 The **LTP you see on screen may have already moved**, teaching you how to manage **slippage and timing**, just like in a live market.

 ---